OlayinkaBo/ansible-config-mgt/README.md

 # ansible-config-mgt

-Adding first line to jenkins automatically.

-This is additional job
+This is a test configuration for jenkins-ansible